This is the second part of photovoltaic solar panels topic.

-The manufacturing cost of this material is lower and produce less silicon waste, but efficiency is a bit lower compared with monocrystalline due to low purity.
-Also needs to be installed in modules to mechanical protection.
+The manufacturing cost of this material is lower and produces less silicon waste, but efficiency is a bit lower compared with monocrystalline due to low purity.
+Also needs to be installed in modules for mechanical protection.

 - Thin film formless silicon

-Used more for small applications, cells with this material have a low efficiency.
-It efficiency decrease in 6 or 12 months due to degradation caused by light until reach a stable value.
-The efficiency can be increased with stacking, a technique to put many formless silicon layers, however the technique’s cost is high.
+Used more for small applications, cells with this material have low efficiency.
+Its efficiency decrease in 6 or 12 months due to degradation caused by light until reaches a stable value.
+The efficiency can be increased with stacking, a technique to put many formless silicon layers, however, the technique’s cost is high.

 - Thin film of cadmium telluride (CdTe)

 Cells with this material have the best cost/efficiency ratio between the thin film panel, are used in large solar power plants.
-It is not produced in large scale because the cadmium is toxic and the tellurium is a rare material.
+It is not produced on a large scale because cadmium is toxic and tellurium is a rare material.

 - Thin film of copper selenite, indium and gallium (GICS)

-It has the higher efficiency between the thin film solar cells, however are still very expensive.
+It has the highest efficiency between the thin film solar cells, however, are still very expensive.

 - Hybrid cells